gdohmeier/thedohmeiers-gatsby-decap-cms/src/pages/index.md

 templateKey: index-page
 title: Gary's World
 image: /img/IMG_1148.jpeg
-heading: This is Gary's World
+heading: Things I'm interested in
 subheading: A look into the world from my eyes
 mainpitch:
-  title: Things I'm interested in
+  title: This is Gary's World
   description: >
     Gary's World is an independent publication launched in May 2023 by Gary Dohmeier II.
+description: >-
   If you like it great, please read on.
 If you don't like and I'm sorry thats the case, there is alot of other content on the interwebs to try.
 I will try to keep up the site and add new content as time permits.
 Thank you.
-description: >-
-  Gary's World is an independent publication launched in May 2023 by Gary Dohmeier II.
 intro:
   blurbs:
     - image: /img/coffee.png